James C Gaither Junior Fellows Program/Carnegie Endowment

 Michel David-Weill Scholarship

 UCLA can nominate one student each year.
-You must apply concurrently to the MA program at Sciences-Po.
-Our campus deadline is November 1, 2022.
+You must apply concurrently to the MA program at Sciences-Po by late October.

-To apply for our campus nomination, submit your completed application package to the SRC by November 1.
+To apply for our campus nomination, submit your CV, transcript, personal statement, and writing sample to the CSSE by October 1.

 Goldwater Scholarship